Our general eligibility requirements are that you must

 - maintain satisfactory academic progress and attendance

-- provide consent and approval to have your federal tax information transferred directly into your 2024–25 Free Application for Federal Student Aid (FAFSA®) form, if you’re applying for aid for July 1, 2024, to June 30, 2025.
+- provide consent and approval to have your federal tax information transferred directly into your Free Application for Federal Student Aid (FAFSA®)

 - you will use federal student aid only for educational purposes; and